 John Fielder has been capturing the beauty of Colorado for 40 years.
-From majestic sunrises over the Rockies to colorful Colorado wildflowers bordering alpine lakes, his photos portray Colorado in all its glory.
+From majestic sunrises over the Rockies to colorful video Colorado wildflowers bordering alpine lakes, his photos portray Colorado in all its glory.
 You can view and enjoy John’s Colorado landscape photography in several ways: in his fine art prints, publications, or simply on this website.
 You can even look through John’s camera while he looks through yours at one of his Colorado Photography Workshops!

-John Fielder is a nationally renowned photographer, publisher, teacher, and environmentalist.
+John Fielder is a nationally renowned photographer, publisher, teacher, and img2environmentalist.
 He hikes and skis hundreds of miles in Colorado alone each year — and drives thousands — in order to record on film its most sublime natural places.
 For the last 40 years, no one has traveled this state like John Fielder, from its rolling plains to the soaring Rocky Mountains and the Western Slope’s remote plateaus and river canyons.

 He first visited Colorado at the age of 14 during a school field trip from North Carolina: “In all my life, I have not forgotten my first sight of the Rockies rising up before me over the plains.